 Deciding what equipment you need can be a big decision.
 It really depends on what you will be using the images for and what kind of photography you are into.

-For example if you are taking pictures that you want to sell for prints or license to agencies, then you will probably need a camera that takes very high quality images.
+For example, if you are taking pictures that you want to sell for prints or license to agencies, then you will probably need a camera that takes very high-quality images.
 But if you want images for your blog or for personal use, then a cheaper camera should be fine.
-Before you go travelling think of all the equipment that you may need, such as a tripod, filters, lenses, waterproof hosing etc.
+Before you go travelling think of all the equipment that you may need, such as a tripod, filters, lenses, waterproof housing etc.

 Although memory cards and storage are related to equipment, I want to write a bit more about them.

-Before travelling try and learn everything about your camera, read the guide and do some test shoots.
+Before travelling try and learn everything about your camera, read the guide and do some test shots.
 This way you will be less likely to miss a moment when you are travelling.

 Prior to going somewhere, do your research on things you want to see and take photographs of.
 Try and find good vantage points, especially ones that are publicly accessible.

 Sometimes you may find blog posts that help you with this.
-For example I have a blog post on the Best Viewpoints in Prague, as well as the Best viewpoints in Vienna and lots of posts on Instagram and Photography Spots for various destinations.
+For example, I have a blog post on the Best Viewpoints in Prague, as well as the Best viewpoints in Vienna and lots of posts on Instagram and Photography Spots for various destinations.
 Also, look on social media (such as on Instagram) for inspiration at what the locals and other travellers are taking pictures of.

 Before I arrive at a destination I always make a note of when sunrise and sunset is.
 These times are crucial to my photography so I often plan my day around them.

-If you are lugging around expensive equipment, then make sure you have good insurance in the event of it breaking or is stolen.
-Hopefully it will never come to that, but it’s always best to be prepared just incase.
-If you are based in the UK an option is www.photoguard.co.uk who have good pricing and policies.
+If you are lugging around expensive equipment, then make sure you have good insurance in the event of it breaking or being stolen.
+Hopefully, it will never come to that, but it’s always best to be prepared just in case.
+If you are based in the UK an option is photoguard.co.uk who have good pricing and policies.
 I’ve never had to make a claim though so I can’t comment on my experience regarding that.

 Tips for Taking Travel Photographs